longevity-genie/biothings-mcp/README.md

 *If you choose to use the Inspector via `npx`, ensure you have Node.js and npm installed.
 Using [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) is recommended for managing Node.js versions.*

 This opens a web interface where you can explore and test all available tools.

+## Bridging for MCP clients that support only STDIO ways:

+MCP is a new standard so even its founder, Anthropic does not fully support its specification in thei Claude Desktop.
+To enable

 ## Documentation